nex3z/NppQuickSearchPanel/README.md

 # NppQuickSearchPanel

+NppQuickSearchPanel is deprecated.
+Please check [NppLogGazer](https://github.com/nex3z/NppLogGazer) for the QuickSearchPanel and more.
+Thanks for all your support!

 ## Description

 **NppQuickSearchPanel** is a notepad++ plugin which stores your favourite keywords in a list, providing fast and convenient searching.
 You can perform search on any keywords by a click.